($762) Cost to ship a car from Indianapolis, IN to Philadelphia, PA

 The time of the year

-Seasonal demand and weather conditions in both Indianapolis and Philadelphia can impact car shipping prices.
+The time of year and weather conditions in Indianapolis and Philadelphia play a major role in determining car shipping rates.

 Indianapolis summers are hot, humid, and wet.
 Winters are generally cold with moderate snowfall.
 The rainiest months occur in the spring and summer, with slightly higher averages during May, June, and July.
 May is typically the wettest.